kuroji-fusky/pacopanda-drawing-stats/README.md

 that collects and parses drawing data from a furry artist and illustrator Paco Panda.

-Made simply out of curiousity - it also has standalone libraries for both JavaScript and Python including its own REST and GraphQL APIs, and utilizes Redis as the main and in-memory database for its speed and persistency.
+Initially made simply out of curiousity - it has expanded to provide its standalone libraries for both JavaScript and Python including its own REST and GraphQL APIs, and utilizes Redis as the main and in-memory database for its speed and persistency.

 ## Project structure